KarolynBodie/KarolynBodie/README.md

 My name is Karolyn and you can call me Karolyn :)

 I am 21 years old.
 A Student at Miami Dade College.
 Major: Computer Information Systems (AA)
 Plans to:
-          Transfer to FIU to complete BS in IT Transfer to another University for Masters Degree in Information Technology.
+          Transfer to FIU to complete BS in IT.
+          Transfer to another University for Masters Degree in Information Technology.
 Concentration(s): Networking, Data Science, and InfoSec.
           Create Own Company.